weylundbhast/Galerest/content/People/Heritage.md

 **Slick Bodied**.
 While unarmored, you take no penalties while squeezing.
 Additionally, you can squeeze through spaces as if you were a Small creature.

+## Lotoran (Raccoon)

+**Ability Score Increase**.
+Your Dexterity score increases by 2 and your Wisdom score increases by 1.

+**Size.** Lotoran stand between 4 and 5 feet tall, and generally have a slender build.

+**Speed**.
+Your base walking speed is 30 feet.
+You have a swimming speed of 25 feet.

+## Brantus (Goose)

+**Ability Score Increase**.
+Your Dexterity score increases by 2 and your Wisdom score increases by 1.

+**Size.** Brantus stand between 6 and 7 feet tall, and generally have a slender build.

+**Speed**.
+Your base walking speed is 30 feet.
+You have a swimming speed of 25 feet.
+## Dasypan (Armadillo)

+**Ability Score Increase**.
+Your Dexterity score increases by 2 and your Wisdom score increases by 1.

+**Size.** Dasypan stand between 3 and 4 feet tall, and generally have a slender build.

+**Speed**.
+Your base walking speed is 25 feet.
+You have a swimming speed of 25 feet.
+## Tachian (Polecat)

+**Ability Score Increase**.
+Your Dexterity score increases by 2 and your Wisdom score increases by 1.

+**Size.** Tachian stand between 3 and 4 feet tall, and generally have a slender build.

+**Speed**.
+Your base walking speed is 25 feet.
+You have a swimming speed of 25 feet.

+## Hedge (Hedgehog)

+**Ability Score Increase**.
+Your Dexterity score increases by 2 and your Wisdom score increases by 1.

+**Size.** Hedge stand between 3 and 4 feet tall, and generally have a slender build.

+**Speed**.
+Your base walking speed is 25 feet.
+You have a swimming speed of 25 feet.